XpycTee/ami-client/README.pypi.md

 redirect_resp = await client.redirect(extension=REDIRECT, channel=channel)
 ```

-The result will be a dictionary indicating the successful execution of the redirect:
+The result will be a list of dictionaries indicating the successful execution of the redirect:

 ```json
 [